-Qscan and its related entities are bound by the Commonwealth Privacy Act 1988 (Privacy Act) with regards to the collection, use, holding and disclosure of personal information.
+The Qscan Group is obliged to comply with the Privacy Act with regards to the collection, use, holding and disclosure of personal information.

-What kinds of personal information does Qscan collect and hold?
+What kinds of personal information does the Qscan Group collect and hold?

-If the required personal information is not provided, Qscan may not be able to perform the necessary medical service due to safety risks and legal requirements.
+If the required personal information is not provided by a patient, the Qscan Group may not be able to perform the necessary medical service due to safety risks and legal requirements.

 Remaining anonymous or using a pseudonym

-Due to the nature of Qscan’s services it is not possible for persons to deal with Qscan anonymously or by using a pseudonym.
+Due to the nature of the Qscan Group’s services it is not possible for persons to deal with the Qscan Group anonymously or by using a pseudonym.
 The reasons for this are because:

-How and when is personal information collected at Qscan?
+How and when is personal information collected by the Qscan Group?

-Qscan will only collect information that is necessary to perform the services provided.
-Collection of personal information may occur throughout the various stages of medical imaging including:
+If you are a patient, collection of personal information may occur throughout the various stages of medical imaging/treatment including:

 If we receive unsolicited personal information which we would not normally have collected and this information is not relevant to us providing a service to you, we will destroy or de-identify the information.

-Qscan will hold your personal information securely in accordance with the requirements under the Privacy Act.
+The Qscan Group will hold your personal information securely in accordance with the requirements under the Privacy Act.
 Personal information may be held in the following formats:

-Qscan will take all reasonable measures to ensure that your personal information is protected from misuse, interference, loss and from unauthorised access, modification and disclosure.
+To the extent required by the Privacy Act, the Qscan Group takes reasonable measures to ensure that your personal information is protected from misuse, interference, loss and from unauthorised access, modification and disclosure.
 This includes:

 Disclosure of personal information

-Consent to Collect, Use and Disclose your Personal Information
+Consent to Collect, Hold, Use and Disclose your Personal Information

-In most cases, before or at the time of providing you with a health service (or if this is not practicable, as soon as practicable thereafter), Qscan will obtain consent for the purposes for which we intend to collect, use and disclose your personal and sensitive information.
-In the event that you are unable to provide or communicate your consent to disclose, Qscan may disclose personal information to a ‘responsible person’ (as defined in the Privacy Act) if it is necessary in order to provide you with appropriate treatment, care or for compassionate reasons, unless you have explicitly requested otherwise.
+If you are a patient, in most cases, before or at the time of providing you with a health service (or if this is not practicable, as soon as practicable thereafter), the Qscan Group will obtain consent for the purposes for which we intend to collect, hold, use and disclose your personal information.
+In the event that you are unable to provide or communicate your consent, the Qscan Group may disclose personal information to a ‘responsible person’ (as defined in the Privacy Act) if it is necessary in order to provide you with appropriate treatment, care or for compassionate reasons, unless you have explicitly requested otherwise.

-You may choose not to provide Qscan with consent for the collection, use and disclosure of your personal, sensitive and health information, however, this may mean that Qscan is unable to provide the health services required.
+You may choose not to provide the Qscan Group with consent for the collection, use and disclosure of your personal information, however, this may mean that the Qscan Group is unable to provide the health services required.